-Where there are small sized solid particulates present in the gas, which would cause blockages in packed bed scrubbers, we recommend the use of Venturi Scrubber technology.
+Where there are small sized solid particulates present in the gas, which would pass through or cause blockages in packed bed scrubbers, we recommend the use of Venturi Scrubber technology.
 The High Energy Venturi is suited to smaller particle sizes principally less than 3 micron and particularly for particles less than 1 micron (sub micron).
 The HEV can be used to obtain high efficiencies on the sub micron particulates.

 In a Venturi the gas enters at the top of the scrubber’s first stage, and flows downward through the ‘throat’ section where it is contacted by a relatively large volume of scrubbing liquid injected tangentially through a number points (normally at least three) at high pressure at the top of the ‘throat’.
 In some designs there is a ‘bullet’ inside the ‘throat’, the position of which can be adjusted to handle different gas volumes, without loss of efficiency.
 This ensures that the highest possible amount of water is taken up by the gas, which becomes saturated in this area